- How is childhood leukemia treated?

-As a rule, the outlook for a child whose AML comes back after treatment is slightly better than if a remission were never achieved.
+The outlook for a child whose AML comes back after treatment tends to be slightly better than if a remission were never achieved.
 But this depends on how long the first remission lasted.
 The chance of a second remission is better if the first one lasted for at least a year, but long-term second remissions are rare without a stem cell transplant.

 Most children whose leukemia has come back will be offered a clinical trial in the hope that if a remission is brought about, a stem cell transplant can then be done.
 Sometimes the doctor may suggest a stem cell transplant even without a remission.

 Last Medical Review: 05/13/2015